The Aims of the MFA/MA in Studio Art

-Applicants should have a Bachelors Degree with first or upper second class honours in Fine Art; or a Bachelors Degree with a major in Fine Art with a GPA or 3.50 or above; or evidence of equivalent achievement.
+Applicants should have a Bachelors Degree with first or upper second class honours in Fine Art, or a Bachelors Degree with a major in Fine Art with a GPA of 3.50 or above, or evidence of equivalent achievement.
 In the case of an outstanding portfolio, a Bachelors Degree with a lower second class/2.2 honours/GPA of 3.0 may be accepted.

-Overseas applicants from outside the EU must comply with Irish immigration rules regarding passport, visa, financial viability and evident of student status (e.g. letter of acceptance from the College).
+Overseas applicants from outside the EU must comply with Irish immigration rules regarding passport, visa, financial viability and evidence of student status (e.g. letter of acceptance from the College).

 English Language Requirements for non-native speakers of English: Applicants in this category should have competence in English, which is the language of tuition.
 They will be required to supply an IELTS unless their primary degree has been taken through English, certification of which must be supplied.